bschooled/fio-sql-bench/README.md

 - When a mapped drive is detected, the console output also shows the backing remote SMB path.
 - SMB tests measure storage, network, client cache, and protocol behavior together.
 - The built-in profiles default to direct I/O for SMB targets as well as local targets.
 Use `-Direct Off` if you intentionally want a buffered run.
+- With `-EnableLogs`, SMB runs also attempt to capture host-side `SMB Client Shares` counters so the reports can show client-observed latency, queue buildup, and credit-stall behavior alongside fio metrics.
+- With `-Optimized`, the runner captures the current SMB client settings, applies a benchmark-oriented tuning pass for the active run, and restores the original values at the end.
 - If `Get-SmbConnection` can resolve the share, the summary includes connection metadata such as dialect, open handles, encryption, and continuous availability.
 - If `Get-SmbMultichannelConnection` can resolve the server, the summary also includes visible channel and RDMA-capable path counts.
 - SMB console recommendations call out Microsoft guidance for SQL over SMB: ensure enough network bandwidth, prefer SMB Multichannel, and use SMB Direct/RDMA where available.
 - Historical and console interpretation for SMB should be read with the network path in mind.
 Microsoft’s SQL-over-SMB guidance assumes enough bandwidth for the workload and recommends SMB 3 features such as Multichannel, SMB Direct/RDMA, and continuous availability where applicable.
+- For large-block SMB runs, bursty fio windows with flat SMB queue depth, client latency, and credit stalls are treated as paced service behavior rather than automatic evidence of client distress.
 - A direct-I/O setting on SMB reduces client-side caching risk only if the SMB path honors it.
 It does not guarantee bypass of server-side or storage-device cache.

 ## Safety Notes